Muir School for the Deaf, Myanmar (K – 6)

 Ministry in Myanmar

-DMI planted the first church for the deaf in this strongly Buddhist country in 1999.
-We currently have two churches meeting regularly for worship, teaching and fellowship.
+DMI planted its first church for the deaf in this strongly Buddhist country in 1999.
+We currently have two churches meeting regularly for worship, teaching and fellowship, one in Yangon and another in the village of Pintaw Oo near Kalay in the north-west of the country, serving 35 parishioners and 25 parishioners respectively.